emqx/emqx-docs/en_US/data-integration/data-bridge-opents.md

 # Ingest Data into OpenTSDB

-EMQX supports integration with OpenTSDB, so you can save client messages to OpenTSDB for subsequent analysis and retrieval.
+EMQX supports integration with OpenTSDB.
+You can save client messages to OpenTSDB for subsequent analysis and retrieval.

 {% emqxce %}
 :::tip